 A day visit gives you the opportunity to experience life as a Dickinson student for the day.
 Each day-visit itinerary is customized for you.
 Typically, it will include (but is not limited to) attending classes in an area of academic interest and lunch in the Dining Hall with a current Dickinson student.
 Optional requests may include a campus tour or meeting with a faculty member or coach.
 The day-visit program is our most popular option for students hoping to explore Dickinson "behind the scenes."

-Day visits are offered most weekdays from September 8 through November 24 and may be scheduled by calling the Office of Admissions at 800-644-1773 or register online.
+Day visits are offered most weekdays from January 26 through April 24 and may be scheduled by calling the Office of Admissions at 800-644-1773 or registering online.

 Interviewing can help us get to know you and learn more about your personal experiences, goals and aspirations for college; however, participating in an interview is not required for admission to Dickinson.We provide a variety of ways for prospective students to interview.
 If you wish to interview, you must do so before your application deadline.